 What is a rock?

 A rock is a solid collection of minerals.
-There are three main types of rock, classified by how they are sourced and formed – sedimentary, igneous and metamorphic.
+There are three main types of rock, classified by how they are sourced and formed:

-Igneous rocks are formed by the cooling of very hot molten material called magma which originates deep inside the Earth.
-There are two categories of igneous rock – extrusive and intrusive.
+Igneous rocks are formed by the cooling of a very hot, molten material called magma, which originates deep inside the Earth.
+There are two categories of igneous rock: extrusive and intrusive.

 Magma rises towards the surface of the Earth because it is hotter and lighter than the surrounding rock.
-It can reach the Earth’s surface through a vent or fissure at which stage it becomes known as lava.
+It can reach the Earth’s surface through a vent or fissure, when it becomes known as lava.
 Such an event is known as an extrusion.
-Due to exposure to air and water it cools quickly and because of this the crystals which make it up are usually very small and this is described as fine grained.
+Due to exposure to air and water it cools quickly and, because of this, the crystals that make it up are usually very small and this is described as fine grained.

-Alternatively, the magma may not reach the surface of the earth and this leads to it cooling very slowly deep below the surface — maybe over thousands or millions of years.
-This type of event is known as an intrusion.
+Alternatively, the magma may not reach the surface of the Earth and this leads to it cooling very slowly deep below the surface — maybe over thousands or millions of years!
+This is known as an intrusion.
 The slow cooling process allows the crystals to become quite large and easily seen.
-One such rock is granite, it is described as being coarse grained is usually light in colour with clearly visible mineral crystals.
+One such rock is granite; it is described as being coarse grained is usually light in colour, with clearly visible mineral crystals.

 While granite intrusions did originally cool slowly at depth, uplift, erosion and weathering over millions of years mean that they can be seen on the surface of the Earth today.

-When limestone is subjected to metamorphism, it becomes harder and more crystalline and changes into a marble.
-When a shale rock is subjected to metamorphism, it may change into a slate.
+When limestone is subjected to metamorphism, it becomes harder and more crystalline and changes into marble.
+When a shale rock is subjected to metamorphism, it may change into slate.